A plunge into our ice baths has a multitude of benefits.

 The general theory behind using ice baths as cold therapy is that the exposure to cold helps to combat the micro-trauma (small tears) in muscle fibers and resultant soreness caused by intense or repetitive exercise.
 The ice bath is thought to constrict blood vessels, flush waste products and reduce swelling and tissue breakdown.

-It is known that cold water immersion reduces the ability of fluids to diffuse into and between muscle cells, which reduces inflammation and so-called “secondary” damage.
+Cold water immersion reduces the ability of fluids to diffuse into and between muscle cells, which reduces inflammation and so-called “secondary” damage.
 This is why doctors recommend icing immediately after an acute injury like an ankle sprain, since the damage can be exacerbated by prolonged swelling and inflammation from fluids pooling at the injured site.
 It is likely that the same prolonged swelling exists (albeit on a smaller scale) inside muscles after long, hard efforts.

 Cold water temperatures also decrease nerve impulses, reducing pain from soreness or injury, and for unknown reasons, further reduce the levels of biological markers of muscular damage.
 It’s not clear whether or not this is indicative of a true reduction in muscle damage.